What Accounts are Registered Accounts?

 Tax Issues re Investing, and Tax Treatment of Different Types of Investments

-Tax Tip: If you have a loss on shares, don't transfer them to your registered account!
+Tax Tip: If you have a loss on shares, it won't be deductible if you transfer the shares to your registered account!